 It easy to work at a screen for hours without taking breaks.
 Likewise, it is easy to have conference calls one after the other and forget about lunch or short breaks.
 Our modern world can be very demanding.
 Nonetheless, it is important to give yourself the same breaks as you would have in an office by taking a 45min lunch break and why not doing it outside.
 You will recharge and get some fresh air and Vitamine D from the sunshine.

 There is a reason why we love picnics in the parks and whereas it is not always possible to go to a park, stepping to one’s outdoor area is a much more convenient and quicker solution.
 Take plates and cutlery with you and you are set.
-Garden Furniture is a good investment if you have an outdoor space.
+Garden Furniture is a good investment to style around wellbeing if you have an outdoor space.
 Select your Garden Furniture so you have a place to seat and place chinaware.
 The OLMO Natural plates have got a lovely shine and glaze to them.

 2. Take breaks outside by taking a hot beverage and reading outdoors